-In Alpha BASIC, a STEP at a statement that causes an exception might never return control to the debugger.
+A STEP at a statement that causes an exception might never return control to the debugger.
 The debugger cannot determine what statement in the BASIC source code will execute after the exception occurs.
 Therefore, set explicit breaks if STEP is used on statements that cause exceptions.